Monitoring resource

 Full document available in your workspace

-Reading, time, location or equipment, and who did the check — all four, every time.
+Reading, time, location or equipment, and who did the check all need to be there every time.

 Corrective action fields matter as much as the normal readings.